-Oak Bank mill was built in 1784 by George Antrobus as a cotton spinning mill.
+Oak Bank mill was built in 1784 by Philip and George Antrobus as a cotton spinning mill.
 In 1806 it was occupied by Orme and Rogers.
 In the 1850s John Brier bought and demolished the mill in order to build a five storey cotton mill.
 In 1882 the mill was part occupied by George Holden, and in the same year there was a major fire (see witness description below).
 Around 1900 the mill turned over to cloth bleaching, dyeing and printing and this led to the formation of the Bollington Printing Company.
 Later, this was taken over by GUS (Great Universal Stores) who may well previously have been an important customer to the mill.

 The mill was extended in the 1960s by demolishing the cottages on the east side of Queen Street.
 Later the mill lay unused and became increasingly derelict.
 Part of it was used by Chesne Orme to develop his plastics recycling business, but this use ended after a fatal accident on the site.
 In the 1990s the remainder of the mill was demolished and domestic housing developed in its place.
 It is now known as Hamson Drive.

 The mill was originally water powered with a large mill pond beside Shrigley Road.
 More on mill ponds.
 The Harrop brook is of limited capacity, so a large pond was necessary to hold enough head of water to power a mill this size.
 The site was not an easy one on which to develop the mill or housing – the Harrop brook runs right through it and was put into a large stone built culvert.
 The mill was built over this, but modern housing cannot be built over a river like this and that explains why there is so much green space in Hamson Drive.